 Update (2017-09-10): The bottom line of this article changed since the 8 years it was posted, quite unsurprisingly.
 Nowadays, vanilla kernel has a decent ASLR and so everyone does actually have advantages in building everything as PIE.
-Indeed, that’s what Arch Linux and probably most other binary distributions do exactly that.
+Indeed, Arch Linux and probably most other binary distributions do exactly that.
 The rest of the technical description of why this is important and how is still perfectly valid.

 One very interesting misconception related to Gentoo, and especially the hardened sub-profile, is related to the PIE (Position-Independent Executable) support.
 This is probably due to the fact that up to now the hardened profile always contained PIE support, and since it relates directly to PIC (Position-Independent Code) and PIC as well is tied back to hardened support, people tend to confuse what technique is used for what scope.